 Green street care and maintenance

-- The city is responsible for maintaining green street facilities.
-City staff generally conducts seasonal maintenance up to four times a year.
+- The city is responsible for maintaining green street planters.
+City staff generally conducts seasonal maintenance.
 The city also welcomes volunteer Green Street Steward partnerships.

-- Maintenance includes removing sediment, leaves or trash that can impede water flow and affect green street performance.
+- Maintenance includes removing sediment, leaves or trash that can impede water flow, replacing plants, and watering.

-- Green street facilities should never be used to dispose of trash or animal waste.
+- You should not dispose of trash or animal waste in a green street planter.
 The city welcomes help from green street neighbors in keeping these materials out of green streets.

 Where to report problems

-- Green street neighbors who are interested in becoming Green Street Stewards can call 503-823-7378 or go to www.portlandoregon.gov/bes/GreenStreetStewards
+- Neighbors interested in becoming Green Street Stewards can call 503-823-8764 or go to www.portlandoregon.gov/bes/GreenStreetStewards